sneakysneak/docs/pages/connector-authentication/service_now_docs.md

 There are currently two ServiceNow connectors available:

-- **ServiceNow** - provides access to various ServiceNow API's
+- **ServiceNow** - Provides access to various ServiceNow API's
-- **ServiceNow Table API** - provides full CRUD functionality for a ServiceNow table via the ServiceNow Table API
+- **ServiceNow Table API** - Provides full CRUD functionality for a ServiceNow table via the ServiceNow Table API

 ---